Go Toward the Light

 Go Toward the Light is a 1988 television film starring Linda Hamilton, Joshua Harris and Richard Thomas.
 The film first aired on CBS on November 1, 1988.

-Plot
+Premise

 A young couple face the realities of life with their hemophiliac child who is diagnosed with AIDS from contaminated haemophilia blood products.
 The young couple (Linda Hamilton, Richard Thomas) try to prepare their young son (Joshua Harris) for his inevitable fate.

+The film is based on a book by Chris Oyler, which told true story of her 9-year-old son who died of AIDS in 1986.